 To lower sugar and increase fibre in fruit juice we must blend whole fruit.
 The resulting juice has the same amount of fibre as the whole fruit and blending fruit with whole vegetables, whole grains or protein can reduce sugar concentration and slow absorption to levels similar; to eating whole fruit.

-Finally, there are benefits to fruit juice and fruit, but fruit is a better alternative to fruit juice.
+There are benefits to fruit juice and fruit, but fruit is a better alternative to fruit juice.
 Perhaps there needs to be more education around our understanding of sugar and which foods containing sugar are allowed and of benefit.